The 5 Fundamental Facts About the Japanese Ticketing System

 When you weren’t able to purchase tickets before an event was sold out, resale tickets might be your last chance.

 Note however, that most tickets nowadays have the initial buyer’s name printed on them.
-This is seldom checked, but some managements are getting stricter about this and conduct random, or systematic ID checks.
+Some managements are getting stricter about it, but ID checks are still a fairly rare occurrence.

 If checks are strict and systematic, there is usually an explicit announcement about the requirement of bringing an official photo ID (e.g. passport, drivers’ licence, etc.).
 Plus, they will write that the management doesn’t even accept “giving away or selling tickets at face value”, even to friends or family.

 The less popular an event, the less you need to worry about ID checks.
-Fact is, most of the time the organizers don’t have time to check IDs, especially if there’s only 30 minutes between “doors” and “start”.
+Fact is, most of the time the organizers don’t have time to check IDs, especially if there is only 30 minutes between “doors” and “start”.

 If you choose to go down the “resale ticket” path, my two recommendations are: